How to File

 Telephone: An application can be filed on the statewide unemployment compensation toll-free number at 1-888-313-7284.

 Videophone service: For individuals who use American Sign Language (ASL), videophone service is available every Wednesday from noon to 4 p.m. at 717-704-8474.

 *Sign language is the ONLY means of communication provided through the Videophone.

-If you fall into one of the categories listed below, you should file an application to reopen an existing application for benefits.
+If you fall into one of the categories listed below, you should file an application to reopen an existing claim.

-You established an application for benefits within the past year, and then gained employment and stopped filing for UC benefits.
-If you become unemployed again, you should reopen your application for benefits during the first week that you are unemployed again.
+- You established a claim within the past year, and then gained employment and stopped filing for UC benefits.
+If you become unemployed again, you should reopen your claim during the first week that you are unemployed again.

-You established an application for benefits, but you stopped filing claims because you were ill, hospitalized, or otherwise unable to work.
+- You established a claim, but you stopped filing claims because you were ill, hospitalized, or otherwise unable to work.
 You should reopen your claim as soon as you are able and available for work again.

 "Reopen" applications can be filed using the same methods listed above for filing an initial application for UC benefits.

 File a Weekly Certification